 Represent the City in analyzing and negotiating renewal rates to obtain competitive market pricing.

-Make regularly scheduled visits to the City to respond to questions, solve problems, and assist with benefit administration.
+Make regularly scheduled visits and maintain a productive working relationship with the City to respond to questions, solve problems, and assist with benefit administration.
 Broker/Consultant will take an active role in inputting enrollment data with group providers.

 Be responsible for developing promotional material to highlight benefit changes.